Fat Freezing vs Liposuction

 How long do results last?

-Both treatments provide permanent fat reduction.
+Both treatments remove fat cells from treated areas, with long-term results influenced by lifestyle factors.
 The treated fat cells are eliminated from your body.
 However, remaining fat cells can still expand if you gain weight.

 Can I combine treatments?